 The Diocese of Owensboro is an "at-will" employer.
 "At-will" means that while involuntary terminations will generally be preceded by prior discipline, the Diocese may exercise its legal right to terminate an employee with or without cause and with or without prior notice, where such termination does not violate the employee's rights under applicable state or federal employment laws.
+Employees are responsible for all property, materials, or written information issued to them or in their possession or control.
+All employer or parish property must be returned by employees on or before their last day of work.

 VOLUNTARY: A voluntary termination occurs when an employee resigns their position.
 Exempt employees are expected to provide a minimum of thirty (30) days' notice of their intention to separate from the Diocese or parish, while non-exempt employees are expected to provide two weeks' notice.
+The pastor or employer should be notified at least three (3) months prior to an employees anticipated retirement date.
 These expectations are in accordance with employees who are viewed as leaving "in good standing."
 This allows the parish or employer a reasonable amount of time to transfer ongoing workloads.
 It is expected that written notification will be provided to the pastor or employer.

-INVOLUNTARY: An involuntary termination of employment is a decision initiated by the pastor or employer in consultation with the Bishop and Chancellor to end the employment relationship with an employee.
-Staff reductions may occur as a result of parish closings, inadequate funding, etc. Employees will receive written notice from the pastor and employer in consultation with Parish Pastoral Council (two weeks for non-exempt employees and thirty (30) days' notice for exempt employees) in advance of termination resulting from staff reductions.
-The notice will specify the last work day.
-At the discretion of the pastor or employer in consultation with the Parish Finance Council, the employee may be granted pay in lieu of working the two weeks/thirty days.
+INVOLUNTARY: An involuntary termination of employment is a decision initiated by the pastor or employer in consultation with the Chancellor and the Diocesan Director of Human Resources to end the employment relationship with an employee.

+The employer retains the right to reduce the number of staff positions through Workforce Reductions.
+One month's notice will normally be given.
+Vacation pay will be given according to policy.
+Employees will receive notice from the pastor (two weeks for non-exempt employees and thirty (30) days' notice for exempt employees) in advance of termination resulting from a Workforce Reduction.
+At the discretion of the pastor the employee may be granted pay in lieu of working the two weeks/thirty days.

-The inability of an employee to perform the essential functions of the job with or without a reasonable accommodation may also result in an involuntary termination, as does misconduct.
+The Diocese of Owensboro retains the right to terminate employees immediately for cause.
 In some cases, progressive discipline may be used, prior to termination, to correct a performance problem.
 However, certain types of employee misconduct are so severe that one incident of misconduct will result in immediate dismissal without prior use of progressive discipline.
-Such suspension/termination is immediate and without severance pay, however, an employee is entitled to available vacation benefits earned, but not yet paid, provided all church property is returned and accounted for.
+Such suspension/termination is immediate and without severance pay, however, an employee is entitled to vacation benefits according to policy.
 If suspension or termination is challenged, an employee may file a written grievance with their pastor or employer.